-Your primary concern is probably who is actually holding my DNA sample and where is it tested?
-Most of us, if not all of us, are concerned as to who has any information about us.
-And also what are they doing with this information.
+Your primary concern is probably who is actually holding your DNA sample and where is it tested?
+Most of us, if not all of us, are concerned as to who has any this very personal information about us.

-As we live in a big brother world these are two of the biggest concerns that we have about our details.
-And rightly so, we want to know the answers to these questions.
-We want to know that our data is being used with our best interests in mind and that that data is not being shared without our information.
+We want to know that our data is being used with our best interests and that our data is not being shared without our consent.

 Taking part in the testing of your genetic code results in you agreeing to Ancestry DNA terms, conditions and privacy statement and the information being processed by this third-party.